 Funeral services will be on Monday, August 26, 2019 at 11 am at the LDS Alameda Stake Building, 930 E. Alameda Road Pocatello, ID, with a viewing from 9:30-10:30 am prior.

 Interment will follow at Mountain View Cemetery, 1520 S. 5th Ave.
 Pocatello, ID.

-To send flowers to Peato's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Peato Peato Galo, please visit our floral store.